-- 3. Over the last five years, the Scientific and Technical Subcommittee (STSC) of the United Nations Committee on the Peaceful Uses of Outer Space (UNCOPUOS) (with participation by the IAEA) has been working to establish the objectives, scope and attributes of an international technically based framework for the safety of planned and currently foreseeable space Nuclear Power Source (NPS) applications.
-The STSC recently completed this effort with a recommendation that the development of the framework be established by means of a joint partnership between the STSC and IAEA.
-The STSC strongly supported the view that development of such a safety framework would benefit from the IAEA's expertise and well-established procedures for developing safety standards which would complement the expertise of the Subcommittee in outer space matters. - 4.
-In support of its recommendation of a joint partnership with the IAEA to develop this framework, the STSC adopted several "considerations" to facilitate the timely implementation and completion of the partnership's efforts.
-These considerations include the following:
+3. Over the past five years, the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space (with participation by IAEA) has been working to establish the objectives, scope and attributes of an international technically based framework of goals and recommendations for the safety of planned and currently foreseeable space NPS applications.
+The Subcommittee recently completed this effort with a recommendation that the development of the framework should be established by means of a partnership between the Subcommittee and IAEA.
+While the Subcommittee recognizes that IAEA does not have experience in space NPS, the Subcommittee strongly supported the view that development of a safety framework for space NPS would benefit from IAEA's expertise and well-established procedures for developing safety standards.